ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We introduced ArcheType, a novel CTA approach centered around LLMs.
-We have shown that with effective context sampling and label remapping, (a) LLMs can be made highly competitive with SOTA CTA models in the fine-tuned setting, and (b) LLMs are both easier to apply and more accurate than existing deep-learning based solutions in the zero-shot domain.
-Using a newly curated benchmark (D4Tables), we have shown that LLM-based CTA can generalize to considerable distribution shifts, making them ideally suited for real-world tasks.
+We introduce ArcheType, a novel CTA approach centered around LLMs.
+We show that with effective context sampling and label remapping, (a) LLMs can be made highly competitive with SOTA CTA models in the fine-tuned setting, and (b) LLMs are both easier to apply, and more accurate than existing deep models in the zero-shot domain.
+Using newly curated benchmarks (\Secref{sec:new-benchmarks}), we show that LLM-based CTA can generalize to considerable distribution shifts, making them ideally suited for real-world tasks.

 We anticipate that methods building upon ArcheType can be useful in a variety of downstream dataset creation, curation, and processing tasks.
 In the future, we will explore the possibility of extending our methods to novel data tasks, such as semantic joinability, column property annotation, and dataset synthesis.